mrpappas/lab-rat/Missions/ESCAPADE.md

 🚀 Launched on [New Glenn](https://www.blueorigin.com/new-glenn) Flight 2 NET November 13.

 New Glenn deployed two spacecraft on a modified interplanetary trajectory due to launching later than originally planned.
-NASA paid Blue Origin ~$20 million for the launch.
+NASA [paid Blue Origin ~$18-20 million for the launch](https://www.reuters.com/science/blue-origin-launches-new-glenn-rocket-companys-first-nasa-scale-science-mission-2025-11-13/).
 Delayed from 13 October 2024; it was originally intended to be launched on the debut flight of New Glenn.

 ## Spacecraft & Payloads